eohjelle/MCTS-playground/docs/algorithms_overview.md

 ##### 3. Update

-The visit counts are incremented and expected rewards updated.
+The visit counts are incremented and expected rewards updated as in vanilla MCTS.
 Specifically, using the following assignments:

 $$ N(s^k, a^k) \leftarrow N(s^k, a^k) + 1 \quad \text{for }k = 0, 1, \dots, l-1, $$